Tikvah Support Program

 “The biggest fear a family member has for a child with special needs is his or her future.
 For children with special needs, the future is never certain nor concrete.
 Academic programs, extracurricular activities and anything that supports our friends with special needs, are constantly being reshaped.
 Eligibility is redefined, funding is dropped and the future is unpredictable.
 But, here at camp, a place I never would have thought to be the constant for individuals like my campers, there is Tikvah, and there is hope.” -Allision Davis

-Thanks to the Tikvah Support Progam, Ramah Darom is able to provide a continuum of care for campers with a ride range of needs.
+Thanks to the Tikvah Support Progam, Ramah Darom is able to provide a continuum of care for campers with a wide range of needs.
 Depending on needs and preferences, campers supported by Tikvah may either reside in a mainstream cabin with appropriate support modifications or in our uniquely designed cabin space, which affords smaller cabin groupings and a more homey environment.
 Whichever cabin a camper resides, they will be a part of an integrated edah with same age peers.
-In addition, campers throughout camp are supported through Tikvah support to maximize their success at camp.

-We also offer a two-week Tikvah program, designed for campers needing a shorter stay in camp to maximize their success.
+Along with our 4 and 8-week support, we also offer a 2-week program, designed for campers needing a shorter stay in camp to maximize their success.

-- Modified schedule to minimize transitions and allow for rest and recovery time
+- Modified schedule with minimized transitions and rest/recovery time

-- Use of visual cues, such as schedules and cabin rules
+- Use of visual cues, schedules, and cabin rules

 - Smaller cabin groupings available

 - Thorough preparation, including Social Stories, provided prior to camp

 Some words from our director: Making Camp a Home Away from Home for Every Child

 For additional questions please contact Dr. Audra Kaplan, Director of Tikvah Support and Camper Care at firstname.lastname@example.org